 MIPS is not a safety certification system and does not replace the existing helmet safety standard certifications such as ASTM (American Society for Testing and Materials), CPSC (Consumer Product Safety Commission), DOT (Department of Transport), etc.

-All helmets still require the necessary certifications that are mandated by various laws.
-MIPS is an optional addition to a helmet which simply enhances the effectiveness of the helmet’s level of safety.
+MIPS is an optional addition to a helmet, a helmet feature, which simply enhances the effectiveness of the helmet’s level of safety.

 How Does MIPS Work?

 Imagine this.
 A cyclist accidentally hits a bump in the road, causing him to lose control of his bike.
 When the cyclist falls to the ground, at what angle do you think he will hit his head?
 Will the cyclist’s head smack the pavement vertically, just like when a fruit drops from a tree?

 Certainly not.
 Such a scenario is where non-MIPS helmets lack the capability to provide the needed head protection.
 The MIPS technology resolves this issue.
 A MIPS-equipped helmet protects the head against rotational and angular impacts, which are likely to happen if you fall from a bike or motorcycle head first.

 This content was originally published on headsdontbounce.com.
 If it appears on another website, it is a violation of the copyright owned by headsdontbounce.com.

 The MIPS slip plane technology is typically a yellow polycarbonate layer that sits between the helmet’s EPS (Expanded PolyStyrene) layer and the helmet wearer’s head.
 The MIPS slip plane connects to the inside of the helmet by elastomeric attachments which allow movement of about 10 – 15 millimeters, in any direction.